ScottWales/spack-environments/README.md

     ./bin/install_aws.sh ENV

-The instance should be running Amazon Linux
+The instance should be running Amazon Linux.
+Spack, Mamba and their dependencies will be installed if not present.

 ### Installing environments on a generic system